divipp/pandoc-haskell/pandocHaskell.md

 ### Standalone documents

 By default, `pandoc` produces a fragment in the output format.\
-For example, the following command produce a fragment of a linux manual
+For example, the following command produces a fragment of a linux manual
 page:

 ``` {.bash}